Singaporean’s Guide to Travel during Golden Week in Japan

 5. Book transportation in advance

 Generally, you will have to make your train reservations once in Japan, so it is best to do this as soon as you arrive!
 Even if you have a Japan Rail Pass, you should reserve train seats in advance (at no extra cost).
-Most importantly is knowing where and when you are going every day of your trip.
+Most importantly, knowing where and when you are going every day of your trip.
 Transportation and attractions may be difficult to access during Golden Week, but with careful planning, you’ll be able to make the most of your trip!

 6. Make all reservations early

 With an activated pass, you can make seat reservations early.
 It’s recommended to make seat reservations, especially when travelling in a large group.
-You may find it difficult to get seating together on the trains, especially during golden week.
+You may find it difficult to get seating together on the trains, especially during Golden Week.

 7. Allow extra time for travel